sibeleker/Facebook_Lifestyle/README.md

 # Facebook_Lifestyle

-This repository will include the datasets and the code in used in Eker at al. *Using online social media data to analyze the drivers of low-carbon lifestyles*
+This repository includes the datasets and scripts used in Eker at al. (2021) [Using social media audience data to analyse the drivers of low-carbon diets](https://doi.org/10.1088/1748-9326/abf770) *Environmental Research Letters*